fabiosimeoni/sws-lively/README.md

-# sws-ooc-test
+# sws-lively
-Out-of-Container IntegrationTests for the SWS.

-#Howto
+Run automated `@Test`s in an embedded EJB container without build, packaging, and button-clicking costs.

+#Setup

-- configure `src/main/resources/connection.properties` to match your local PG installation (note: user must be full admin).
+- configure `src/main/resources/connection.properties` to match your local `postgres` installation (note: user must be full admin).
-- link your "domain1"'s `config` to `src/main/resource/config` and tests will hook to it. it's git-ignored.
+- soft-link your "domain1"'s `config` to `src/main/resource/config` and tests will hook to it (it's `git`-ignored).
 - make sure `sws-domain`, `sws-model`,  `sws-web` and [`sws-playground`](https://github.com/fabiosimeoni/sws-playground) are in the workspace (we have no mvn repo to host them).
 - adjust the `<sws.version>` you want to work with in `pom.xml` (e.g. point it to trunk, or a freature branch)
-- derive suites from `LiveTest`.
+- derive test suites from `LiveTest`.

+#Usage

 With each `@Test` you get: